Jeff Sessions Omits Decades Of Records For His AG Confirmation Hearing

 “Sen. Sessions’ nomination package is still nowhere near ready for prime time, and it’s hypocritical that he so frequently slammed past nominees for submitting incomplete documents only to do the same thing himself,” said Nan Aron of Alliance for Justice.
 “So why not just slow down, give everyone the time they need to find everything and review everything, and not rush this really critical nomination through without allowing for due diligence.”

 That’s not going to happen, though.
-Senators in both parties regularly call for delays in hearings for nominees put forward by a president of the opposing party.
+Senators in both parties regularly call for delays in hearings for nominees put forward by a president of the opposing party, and their calls go nowhere.
 It’s one of the only things Democrats, being the minority party, can try to do to slow down confirmation of a nominee they don’t support.

 That doesn’t mean Sessions won’t have to answer for holes in his record during his confirmation hearing, which is scheduled for Jan.
 10. Sen. Dianne Feinstein (Calif.), the new ranking Democrat on the committee for the coming Congress, has already indicated she’s not happy about his “incomplete” responses to the committee’s questionnaire.